Why Microsoft is killing Skype for Business

 Improved video conferencing

 Although Skype has most of the basic video conferencing capabilities found in Teams, the experience is much better in the latter.
-Virtual meetings can be attended by guests from outside the organization, meetings can be recorded in the cloud, and a host of video customizations like background blur and whiteboard masking are available.
+Guests from outside the organization can attend virtual meetings, meetings can be recorded in the cloud, and a host of video customizations like background blur and whiteboard masking are available.

 Office 365 integration